Skip to main content

 Get Your Personalized Funding Plan →

-Our analysis of 15,000+ funding applications reveals patterns the official system doesn't explicitly communicate:
+Families who have been through the funding process report common patterns the official system doesn't explicitly communicate:

 CHC Application Insights: